matejmatuska/readthedocs-experiment-project-repo/docs/source/index.rst

 Welcome to SUBproject documentation!
 ======================================

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`framework:usage` section for further information, including how to :ref:`framework:installation` the project.

 .. note::